-Example: Stacy is 16 years old.
+Example: Stacy is a 16 year-old girl.
 She just got nabbed for shoplifting a pair of earrings at a store in Sherman Oaks.
 Stacy has no criminal record and is a good student.

 The prosecutor may not initiate a transfer hearing under W&I Code 707(a) because shoplifting is not a felony nor is it a 707(b) crime.

 Instead, Stacy makes one appearance at Barry Nidorf (Sylmar) Juvenile Hall & Court and the case gets diverted to probation under W&I Code 654.